2014 ATP World Tour

-The 2014 ATP World Tour was the global male elite professional tennis circuit organized by the Association of Tennis Professionals (ATP) for the 2014 tennis season.
+The 2014 ATP World Tour was the global elite men's professional tennis circuit organized by the Association of Tennis Professionals (ATP) for the 2014 tennis season.
 The 2014 ATP World Tour calendar comprises the Grand Slam tournaments (supervised by the International Tennis Federation (ITF)), the ATP World Tour Masters 1000, the ATP World Tour 500 series, the ATP World Tour 250 series, the Davis Cup (organized by the ITF) and the ATP World Tour Finals.
 Also included in the 2014 calendar is the Hopman Cup, which is organized by the ITF and does not distribute ranking points.

-The women's counterpart of the ATP is the WTA (Women's Tennis Association) and the 2014 WTA Tour.

 Schedule

 This is the complete schedule of events on the 2014 calendar, with player progression documented from the quarterfinals stage.